nikandt/woodsat/README.md

 ### Regular communication (SDR)

-For pure 435-438 MHz communication, there's the free-to-use Kitsat protocol.
+For pure 435-438 MHz communication, there's the free-to-use Kitsat protocol, which will be available on this site in July 2021.

 #### Windows users